codybartfast/ccfile/ReadMe.md

 `CCFile` supports `Read`, `Write`, `Modify`, and `ReadOrWrite` for each of `bytes[]`, `string` and 'values'.

-This shows a value being written to disk and then read back as a `string`, as a `byte[]` and as a 'value':
+This shows a 'value' being written to disk and then read back as a `string`, as a `byte[]`, and as a 'value':

 ```C#
 using Fmbm.IO;